Tips for Visiting New York City for the First Time (or the 100th)!

 I am a bit obsessed with bridges.
 The Brooklyn Bridge is one of my favorite bridges to walk across.
 It is secure and stable and makes me feel safe.

 You can read more about it and Brooklyn in Exploring Brooklyn NYC.
 Brooklyn is one of my favorite spots in NYC.
-My favorite bridge in the world is the Golden Gate in San Francisco, but that is a scary one to walk across!
+My favorite bridge in the world is the Golden Gate in San Francisco, but that is scary to walk across!

 Battery Park